Campanula 'Rapido White' Description

-Campanulas provide a wealth of color and charm to the perennial border.
-The Rapido Series is regarded as an improved form over the well-known Clips types, blooming up to 4 weeks early and demonstrating increased vigor in garden performance.
+Campanulas, also known as bellflowers, provide a wealth of color and charm to the perennial border.
+The Rapido Series is regarded as an improved form over the well-known "clips" types, blooming up to 4 weeks early and demonstrating increased vigor in garden performance.

 Rapido White forms a compact, low cushion mound of small triangular green leaves with wavy edges that grow 8 inches tall by 8 inches wide.
 The foliage stays pretty even when not in blooms.